danielhatch7/startup/README.md

 - Secure log in using HTTPS
 - Ability to join or start a live voting session
-- Ability to add a question to a personal question bank
-- Ability to add a question to a question group
 - Ability to view results for a live voting session
 - Users can choose top choice